Conditions

 Treating Chiari Malformations

-A Chiari malformation that does not cause symptoms or affect your child’s daily life may not need any treatment.
-If your child does need treatment, our goal is help them get back to their life, without symptoms or limits on their usual physical activities.
-Together, you and your child’s doctor will decide whether your child needs treatment and which type is best for your child.
+Your child may not need treatment if their Chiari malformation does not cause symptoms or affect their daily life.
+If your child does need treatment, our goal is to help them get back to their life, without symptoms or limits on their usual activities.
+We offer medicines, physical therapyoccupational therapy and surgery options.
+Our neurosurgeons are skilled in procedures such as Chiari decompression to make extra space for the lower part of the brain and the spinal cord.
+Together, you and your child's doctor will decide whether your child needs treatment and which type is best.

 Your child’s doctor may suggest avoiding certain activities, such as heavy lifting, that cause symptoms or make symptoms worse.

-Physical therapy or occupational therapy may help your child change how they do activities.
+Physical and occupational therapy may help your child change how they do activities.

-• Your child’s symptoms and whether they can be controlled with other treatment
+• Your child's symptoms and whether they can be managed with other treatment

 • If your child has numbness, weakness, loss of balance, vision changes or other signs of problems with their brain, spinal cord or nerves